NewcastleRSE/sweet-project-website/pages/sections/publications.md

 Overall, HT&Me appears to be a useful and acceptable way to support women in continuing their hormone therapy.
 These findings will help guide a larger study now underway to test how effective the programme is.
 If successful, HT&Me could help reduce the chances of breast cancer returning by improving long-term treatment adherence.

-- <b>Improving outcomeS for Women diagnosed with early breast cancer through adhErence to adjuvant Endocrine Therapy (SWEET): study protocol for a pragmatic randomised control trial of a patient‑centred intervention to improve adherence to endocrine therapy in early breast cancer.</b>  McGeagh et al. 2025. <em> Trials </em>.
+- <b>Improving outcomes for Women diagnosed with early breast cancer through adhErence to adjuvant Endocrine Therapy (SWEET): study protocol for a pragmatic randomised control trial of a patient‑centred intervention to improve adherence to endocrine therapy in early breast cancer.</b>  McGeagh et al. 2025. <em> Trials </em>.
 [Click here to read](https://pmc.ncbi.nlm.nih.gov/articles/PMC12659038/)

 <b><ins>Lay summary </ins></b>